Why Become a Volunteer?

 Yvonne Lee Memorial Award

 The Yvonne Lee Memorial Award was created as a tribute to one of our beloved volunteers, Yvonne Lee.
-Yvonne had dedicated her time and energy volunteering for our Special Events; whether it was monthly park clean-ups, rain or sine, or our outreach information booths, she could always be counted on to be there.
+Yvonne had dedicated her time and energy volunteering for our Special Events; whether it was monthly park clean-ups, rain or shine, or our outreach information booths, she could always be counted on to be there.
 Yvonne was also our resident movie star, starring in many of our crime prevention videos.
 Many of our staff and volunteers remember Yvonne for her generousity, kindness and passion for helping others.
 Yvonne passed away in November 2015.

 The Yvonne Lee Memorial Award is an annual award presented to a volunteer who makes expectional contributions to our volunteer program and the community.